rukadikar123/MERN-Note-app/Frontend/README.md

 2. **Notes Management**:
    - Add, edit, delete, and view notes.
    - Pin/unpin notes for prioritization.
-   - Search notes by title or content.
+   - Search notes by title or content and tags.

 3. **UI/UX**:
    - Responsive design with Tailwind CSS.